N3WWN/gce_deployment_guide/README.md

 Included with our GCE images is 9x5 email-only support from our team of Tier 4 architects and engineers.

-Please send support requests to support@openlogic.com including your name, email, image name and Cloud Account ID that is running this image.
+Please send support requests to support@openlogic.com including your name, email, CentOS solution name and Cloud Account ID that is running this image.

 Silver (12x5) and Gold (24x7) support options are also available.